We are the Workers’ Party

 We are your Party

 This is no accident.
-It is an inevitable consequence of the present system in which we live.
-The problem must be tackled at its root by challenging the ownership and control of the economic system.
-Those who produce the wealth of the country, the working people, do not own it.
+It is the consequence of the capitalist economic system, which can be only be tackled by challenging the ownership of the economy, taking the wealth out of the hands of the few.

-The Workers’ Party recognises that real and fundamental change requires a break with the present system in which workers are exploited and abused – a transformation of society to create a world which maximises human potential, dignity and development rather than a system driven by the relentless pursuit of profit for the benefit of the few.
+We believe that real change requires a break with the present system in which workers are exploited – a transformation of society to create a world which guarantees quality of life for all our people, instead of a system driven by the relentless pursuit of profit for the benefit of the few.